Humboldt-WI/blog/content/research/instruction/Manual.md

 3. Copy the content
 4. Paste the content into Gist (remember to include the .ipynb extension in the filename)

-You also can use ``the Unofficial Jupyter Notebook Extensions`` to create Gist automatically.
+You also can use <b>the Unofficial Jupyter Notebook Extensions</b> to create Gist automatically.
 <br>
 <br>
 More details here: